 - Close dialog with Save and release page

 A test of the conversion is recommended and must be done with an unauthorized person.
 This person must not have access to the visible protected page.
 If the configured group name of the page setting does not correspond to the group name in the group management, all users are locked out of the page.
-A correction can only be made via the service and is subject to a charge.
+A correction can only be made via the service.

 When restricting rights, it may make sense not to direct the page through the sharing process in the future (instructions to remove the approval workflow from Q.wiki pages ).